jess-sys/express-webauthn/README.md

-# WebAuthn
+# WebAuthn Toolset

-> W3C Web Authentication API Relying Party for Node.js and Express
+> WebAuthn Relying Party API for NodeJS and Express.

-This is project is maintained.
+This is project is maintained (but we are looking for maintainers).
 Feel free to make PRs, they will be reviewed and accepted.

 Forked from https://github.com/dpikalov/webauthn.